-The proposed program grew out of the guidelines and directions of the industry advisory board as well as the recent program review.
-Professor Susanne Markowski, full-time professor and program director of the Computer Information Systems department, will co-lead the program.
-She holds a Master of Science in Computer Science and joined the AACC faculty in 2001.
-Professor Cedric Harris, full-time professor and director of the Help Desk Certificate program, will co-lead the program.
-He holds a master's degree in Computer Information Systems and several industry certifications.
-He joined the AACC faculty in 2017.
+The proposed program grew out of the guidelines and directions of the industry advisory board as well as recent program review.
+Associate Professor Adrian Pringle will serve as program director of the cloud computing program at AACC.
+He holds a Master of Science in Information Technology as well as several industry certifications.
+He joined the faculty of AACC in 2014.
 Please see section I for more information on departmental faculty.